Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of a Bachelor Degree - Other Natural & Physical Sciences.
-‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
-Other indicators refer only to graduates living in New Zealand.
+*Three years after completion of a Bachelor Degree - Other Natural & Physical Sciences.

-Two years after completing a bachelor’s degree in the broader category ‘Other natural and physical sciences’, most graduates were in employment or further study.
-Some were overseas, and very few were receiving benefits.
-The median salary was around $49,500 two years after graduation.
+Three years after completing a bachelor’s degree in the broader category ‘Other natural and physical sciences’, most graduates were in employment or overseas.
+The median salary was around $46,000 three years after graduation.

 The specific occupations anaesthetic technician, medical laboratory technician and dialysis technician are on Immigration New Zealand's immediate skill shortage list for all regions.
 Medical radiation therapist and physicist are on the long-term skill shortage list for all regions.